shipsing/podman-desktop/website/docs/minikube/working-with-your-local-minikube-cluster.md

 1. Open the Podman Desktop tray.
 2. Go to **Kubernetes**.
-3. Click the Kubernetes context with the `minikube` name.
+3. Click the Kubernetes context named `minikube`.

 :::note

-Alternatively, use the status bar or the Podman Desktop Settings to set your Kubernetes context.
+Alternatively, use the status bar or the Podman Desktop **Settings** to set your Kubernetes context.
 For more details, see [Viewing and selecting the current Kubernetes context](/docs/kubernetes/viewing-and-selecting-current-kubernetes-context).

 :::